Active ingredients: leflunomide

-Treatment of active rheumatoid arthritis.
-Treatment of active psoriatic arthritis.
-Flunomide is not indicated in the treatment of psoriasis that is not associated with the manifestations of arthritic disease.
-The combined use of leflunomide with other disease modifying antirheumatic drugs (DMARDs) has not been adequately studied (see Precautions).
+Terry White Chemists Leflunomide is indicated for the treatment of: active rheumatoid arthritis; active psoriatic arthritis.
+Terry White Chemists Leflunomide is not indicated for the treatment of psoriasis that is not associated with manifestations of arthritic disease.
+The combined use of Terry White Chemists Leflunomide with other disease modifying antirheumatic drugs (DMARDs) has not been adequately studied (see Precautions).

 How to take it

 The way to take this medicine is: Oral.
 This medicine is taken by mouth.

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.

 Always read the label.
 If symptoms persist see your healthcare professional.

 White, round, tablet.
 Engraved "LE" over "10" on one side and "APO" on the other side.

 Do I need a prescription?

 This medicine is available from a pharmacist and requires a prescription.
 It is

 Pregnant or planning a pregnancy?